 In October of 1985 five masked men carrying large-caliber weapons strolled into the museum just after ten in the morning.
 It was a Sunday.
 It was, as they say, broad daylight.
 The gunmen rounded up the thirty museum visitors and eight guards and held them while they stripped the museum of nine carefully-selected pieces, including Monet's iconic Impression: Sunrise.
 Then they strolled out to a waiting car and sped away.

 It took five years, but a tip-off in 1990 led police to a Japanese professional gangster named Shuinichi Fujikuma.
 It turns out that Fujikuma spent time in prison in France where he hooked up with two French criminals; they put together an art theft gang.
 When investigating officials raided Fujikuma's house, they found a museum catalog in which had circled all the stolen paintings.
-(Why, you wonder, wouldn't he have gotten rid of that catalog sometime during the five years!)
+(Why, one wonders, wouldn't he have gotten rid of that catalog sometime during the five years?)

 In the end, all nine paintings, along with other stolen artwork, were found in a house the town of Porto-Vecchio in southern Corsica at the end of 1990.
-Museum security has been beefed up since then!
+We assume that museum security has been beefed up since then.

 • Musée Picasso…

 • Musée Maillol…

 • November 2023 in Paris…

 • Christmas Day in Paris…

 • New Years Eve in Paris…